Skip to main content

 contentstringFull text content of the message (read from the underlying document)

-The pair (conversationId, position) is uniquely indexed.
+The pair (conversation_id, position) is uniquely indexed.
 See Message ordering for insertion semantics.

 Key Concepts